lexicalcomputing/conll_shared_task_robust_wsi/README.md

 The files are encoded as UTF-8 and use columnar format separated by TAB characters.
 No quoting is used and the first line describes the names of the columns.
 All the files have the same structure.

- - Column `head` represents the headword.
+ - Column `headword` represents the headword.
  - Columns starting with `sense` represent the "gold" annotations, one column per annotator.
 Value ending with an `x` means that the annotator has not marked this line in any way.
  - Column `text` contains the the sentence, within which the specific occurrence appears.

+## Test Files

+The `test` directory contains the files to be clustered by your word sense induction system.
+The format differs from the sample files by omitting the annotation columns, which are used for the evaluation.

 ## The Scorer Program
 To obtain a good performance, is written in `Rust`, the source code is in the `scorer/` directory, a prebuilt static binary for x86\_64 Linux is present in the `scorer/bin/` directory.